-(2) Mr. Dyment did not stand for re-election at the 2019 Annual General Meeting.
+(2) Mr. Breiner and Mr. Burzynski will not stand for re-election at the Meeting.

-(3) Ms. Keating was appointed to the Board of Directors at the 2019 Annual General Meeting, at which time she joined the Audit Committee and the Environment, Health and Safety Committee.
+(3) Ms. Keating completed her term on the Audit Committee following the September 2020 Annual General Meeting, at which time she joined the Human Resources and Compensation Committee.

-(4) Ms. Veenman was appointed to the Board of Directors in December 2019, at which time she joined the Corporate Governance & Nominating Committee and the Human Resources and Compensation Committee.
+(4) Ms. Lam was appointed to the Board of Directors at the 2020 Annual General Meeting, at which time she joined the Audit Committee and the Environment, Health and Safety Committee.